Public data network: Description

-These networks later adopted TCP/IP and provided the infrastructure for the early Internet.

 Public switched data network

 A public switched data network (PSDN) is a network for providing data services via a system of multiple wide area networks, similar in concept to the public switched telephone network (PSTN).
 A PSDN may use a variety of switching technologies, including packet switching, circuit switching, and message switching.
 A packet-switched PSDN may also be called a packet-switched data network.